abhishekgarg120/abhishekgarg120.github.io/README.md

 _Trace VFX | Mumbai, India | Nov 2013 - Oct 2017_

 -   Led the development of a custom ERP product from scratch, connecting and automating business processes across the studio.
--   Collaborated with stakeholders to define requirements, ensuring the CRM aligned with the needs of various departments, including production, finance, and client services.
+-   Collaborated with stakeholders to define requirements, ensuring the ERP aligned with the needs of various departments, including production, finance, and client services.
--   Designed and implemented the backend architecture, utilizing Python and Django, to support scalable and reliable CRM functionality.
+-   Designed and implemented the backend architecture, utilizing Python and Django, to support scalable and reliable ERP functionality.
--   Integrated the CRM with existing tools and systems, automating workflows and improving data accuracy across the business.
+-   Integrated the ERP with existing tools and systems, automating workflows and improving data accuracy across the business.
 -   Managed a team of developers, providing technical guidance and ensuring timely delivery of project milestones.
--   Enhanced business efficiency by automating client communications, project tracking, and resource management through the CRM system.
+-   Enhanced business efficiency by automating client communications, project tracking, and resource management through the ERP system.

 **Pipeline Developer**
 _Prime Focus | Mumbai, India | Feb 2013 - Nov 2013_